Raging Balls 2010

 05 Raging Balls Image

-While the balls were thrown, an angry speech was screened, which was written and filmed by Ashery, performed by Chris McCormack and inspired by the artist David Wojnarowicz’s (1994-1992) potent diatribes.
+While the balls were thrown, an angry speech was screened, which was written and filmed by Ashery, performed by Chris McCormack and inspired by the artist David Wojnarowicz’s (1994-1992) potent diatribe about the AIDS crisis.
 The speech is a rant that uses protest rhetoric about state control and the dilution of current political art practices.
-The video-speech was created in two layers – voice and image – which go in and out of sync.
-A third out-of-sync layer was provided by McCormack, who read the text out loud during the performance.

 Raging Balls was performed and screened at: Other Gallery, Beijing, 2010; ICA, London, 2010; HKW Haus der Kulturen der Welt, Berlin, 2010; Gerrit Rietveld Academie, Amsterdam, 2010; Brooklyn Museum, New York, 2010; Tate Modern, London, 2009; The Arches, Glasgow, 2009; Musée Cantonal des Beaux-Arts, Hesperides II, Lausanne, 2009; Radar, Loughborough University, 2008